There are three main topics.

 Show that

-(c) How does the expression for Δν in (b) assist in the determination of rate constants in dynamic equilibria?
+and hence that the full width at half maximum, Δν, of the peak is given by (c) How does the expression for Δν in (b) assist in the determination of rate constants in dynamic equilibria?

-(d) The proton-decoupled 13C-NMR spectrum of liquid 2,3-dimethylbutane [(CH3)2CHCH(CH3)2] is shown below at temperatures of -100 oC and -180oC.
 The relative peak areas and the peak separations (in Hz) are indicated.
 You may assume that integrated peak areas are proportional to the number of spins in the sample.

 (i) Assign the NMR peaks in the spectrum acquired at -100 oC and explain why more peaks are observed in the spectrum at -180 oC than at -100 oC.

-(ii) By carefully considering the different rotational conformers in 2,3-dimethylbutane, assign the peaks at -180 oC and determine the relative populations of the different conformers.
-(Note that not all the peaks are fully resolved.) (iii) The linewidth of the peak labelled `A' at temperatures sufficiently low that chemical exchange is insignificant is ?v=71 Hz; at -178 oC, Δν = 125 Hz.
-Estimate the rate constant, k, at -178 oC for the exchange process you have identified in (ii) above and hence calculate the activation free energy, ΔG.
+(iii) The linewidth of the peak labelled `A' at temperatures sufficiently low that chemical exchange is insignificant is ?v=71 Hz; at -178 oC, Δν = 125 Hz.
+Estimate the rate constant, k, at -178 oC for the exchange process you have identified in (ii) above and hence calculate the activation free energy, ΔG (a) Explain in detail the principles of the measurement of a free induction decay and how it is related to the NMR spectrum.

 (b) The figure below shows four free induction decays.
-Two of them correspond to an NMR spectrum with a single line and two of them correspond to spectra with two lines of equal intensity.
+Two of them correspond to an NMR spectrum with a single line and two of them correspond to spectra with two lines of equal intensity.‡.

 (i) Identify which spectrum is which,